imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 ### A detector instance operates on a single frame.

 The detection part itself is implemented in a class that implements the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface.
 Browsing there, you will see that it is just a specialization of an output algorithm from [ImgLib2](/libs/imglib2).
-We are required to spit out a `List`<Spot> that represents the list of detection (one `Spot` per detection) for a **single frame**.
+We are required to spit out a `List<Spot>` that represents the list of detection (one `Spot` per detection) for a **single frame**.

 This is important: <u>an instance of your detector is supposed to work on a single frame</u>.
 TrackMate will generate as many instances of the detector per frame it has to operate on.
 This facilitates development, but also multithreading: TrackMate fires one detector per thread it has access to, and this is done without you having to worry about it.
 TrackMate will bundle the outputs of all detectors in a thread-safe manner.

 It is the work of the detector factory to provide each instance with the data required to segment a specific frame.
 But we will see how this is done below.

-### A SpotDetector *can be* {% include github repo='imglib' branch='master' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java' label='multithreaded' %}.
+### A SpotDetector *can be* {% include github org='imglib' repo='imglib2-algorithm' branch='master' source='net/imglib2/algorithm/MultiThreaded.java' label='multithreaded' %}.

 So TrackMate offers you a turnkey multithreaded solution: If you have a computer with 12 cores and 50 frames to segment, TrackMate will fire 12 SpotDetectors at once and process them concurrently.

 But let's say that you have 24 cores and only 6 frames to segment.
-You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github repo='imglib' branch='master' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java' label='MultiThreaded' %} interface.
+You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github org='imglib' repo='imglib2-algorithm' branch='master' source='net/imglib2/algorithm/MultiThreaded.java' label='MultiThreaded' %}. interface.
 In that case, TrackMate will still fire 6 SpotDetector instances (one for each frame), but will allocate 4 threads to each instance, and get an extra kick in speed.

 Of course, you have to devise a clever multithreading strategy to operate concurrently on a single frame.
 For instance, you could divide the image into several blocks and process them in parallel.
 Or delegate to sub-algorithms that are multithreaded; check for instance the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/LogDetector.java' label='LogDetector' %} code.